in Appledore, Devon

 Centuries of fishing and shipbuilding form the foundations of this idyllic community, both of which are still thriving.

 In recognition of the courage of Appledore’s sailors and ships against the Spanish Armada in 1588, Queen Elizabeth I granted it a free port.
 A status which remains in place today.

-Like many coastal spots in North Devon, Appledore has been a popular holiday destination since Victorian times but regained notoriety after Charles Kingsley described it as “a little white fishing village” in one of his novels.
+Like many coastal spots in North Devon, Appledore has been a popular holiday destination since Victorian times.
+Regaining notoriety after Charles Kingsley described it as “a little white fishing village” in one of his novels.